 Events are emerging as a key strategy for attracting visitors into an area, as well as playing a role in place activation.
 The advantage of partnering with SMA is that they have the skills, expertise and connections to attract the 'event' and broker the arrangement.
 The City plays a minor facilitator role and demand on resources is minimal, in terms of event delivery.

-This is an opportunity to deliver on a number of outcomes from the Strategic Community Plan, across multiple pillars as referenced under the Strategic Implications section of this report.
+This is an opportunity to deliver on a number of outcomes from the Strategic Community Plan, across multiple pillars.